-Living with CF can be emotionally and physically challenging for the patient and family.
-It is important to recognise and treat anxiety and depressive symptoms in people with CF and their carers, as this can impact on treatment adherence, family functioning, quality of life and has been associated with reduced lung function and increased hospitalisations.
+Living with CF can be emotionally and physically challenging for the person and their family.
+It is important to recognise and treat anxiety and depressive symptoms in people with CF and their carers, as this can impact on treatment adherence, family functioning and quality of life, and has been associated with reduced lung function and increased hospitalisations.